shreyaganguly/docket/README.md

-## Docket
+## docket

-Ever wondered of organising your everyday tasks in a Docket?
+Ever wondered of organising your everyday tasks in a docket?
 Or you have planned for sudden camping with your friends and want to keep a checklist of what stuffs to carry on the fly in your machine.
-To address all these problems `Docket` is a one stop solution.
+To address all these problems `docket` is a one stop solution.

 ### Features
   - Add multiple dockets, customise its title, change its background color, delete it anytime